nsflores1/zeitcache/README.md

 # zeitcache
-*Stupid-fast functional caching for `xarray` pipelines*
+*Stupid-fast functional-flavored caching for `xarray` pipelines*

 ## Introduction
 `zeitcache` is a wrapper function for `xarray` methods that can automatically create and restore precomputed results for those methods, saving computing resources.
 It is especially useful for the following workflows:
-- Reproducible scientific computing code, as you can write idiomatic code without having to worry about performance
+- Reproducible scientific computing code, so you can write idiomatic code without having to worry about performance
 - Rapid development, where there's no time for something more complicated like `snakemake` or `prefect`
 - Improving performance of preexisting code, as `zeitcache` fits in transparently
 - Situations where expensive reductions are commonplace in the code